mosaicnetworks/evm-lite-js/README.md

 ## Installation

-There are three modules to interact with an EVM-Lite node.
+There are three main modules to interact with an EVM-Lite.

-You can install each one of them depending on what requirements your project needs
+You can install each one of them depending on the requirements of your project

 ```bash
 npm install evm-lite-core evm-lite-keystore evm-lite-datadir